mitcho/shibboleth/readme.txt

 = For WordPress MU =

 Shibboleth works equally well with WordPress MU using either vhosts or folders for blogs.
-Upload the `shibboleth` folder to your `plugins` folder (the `mu-plugins` folder is no longer supported) and activate the plugin site wide.
+Upload the `shibboleth` folder to your `mu-plugins` folder (probably `/wp-content/mu-plugins`).
+Move the file `shibboleth-mu.php` from the `shibboleth` folder up one directory so that it is in `mu-plugins` alongside the `shibboleth` folder.
+No need to activate it, just configure it from the Shibboleth settings page, found under "Site Admin".

 [properly installed]: https://spaces.internet2.edu/display/SHIB2/Installation